FastConnect: With an Oracle Partner

 For a public virtual circuit:

-Managing Your Virtual Circuit
+Managing a Virtual Circuit

 You can change these items for a virtual circuit: